msorvig/qtwasmserver/README.md

  2. Generate a certificate for each address you want to use.
 This is done automatically by this server.

-The main beneifits of this appraoch is that certificates can be freely generated if/when the network address for the server changes, for example when moving between home and office networks, and that it does not requie reqeusting certificates from a third party.
+The main beneifit of this appraoch is that certificates can be generated locally on demand, which can be useful when for instance when moving a development machine between home and office networks.